Anshul-0807/Dictionary/README.md

 # Dictionary

- It is a English dictionary app..
+ It is an English dictionary app..

 Type any existing word and press enter to get meaning, example, synonyms, etc.